OpnLaaS/opnlaas/docs/Charter.md

 * As a Researcher, I want to monitor the health and status of the bare metal servers I am using.
 * As a Student, I want to monitor the health and status of the bare metal servers I am using.
 * As a Student, I want to access detailed hardware metrics and logs for troubleshooting.

+### **Feature 4 – Monitoring and Logging**

+* As a System Architect, I want to be able to safely monitor and log system activities.
+* As a Student, I want to receive alerts for critical system events.
+* As a Researcher, I want centralized logs for troubleshooting and analysis.
+* As a Student, I want to access logs and alerts related to my resource usage.
+* As a Student, I want to be able to configure monitoring thresholds and alert preferences.

 ## 6. Product Backlog (GitLab)